babel/babel/packages/babel-helper-get-function-arity/README.md

 # @babel/helper-get-function-arity

-Function that returns the number of arguments or operands that a function takes.
+Function that returns the number of arguments that a function takes.
+* Examples of what is considered an argument can be found at [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length)

 ## Usage